 Step 5 - Remove OE brake disc

 Remove disc retaining screw(s) with T30 wrench or socket.
 Be carefull not to strip them.
-Some penetrating oil and a few taps with a hammer will help
+Some penetrating oil and a few taps with a hammer will help discs to seat.

 Remove OEM disc from hub.